matchtechnologies/esplanade/README.md

 # Esplanade

+Note: The project has been moved to https://github.com/tuwilof/esplanade

 This gem helps you to validate and synchronize your API in strict accordance to the documentation in [API Blueprint](https://apiblueprint.org/) format.
 To do this it automatically searches received requests and responses in the documentation and run